-"TROJAN Error Code 0xdc2dgewc" is a technical support scam, run on various deceptive websites.
-This scheme is presented as an alert from McAfee - global computer security software company.
-However, the "TROJAN Error Code 0xdc2dgewc" scam is in no way associated with McAfee, LLC.
+"TROJAN Error Code 0xdc2dgewc" is a technical support scam run on various deceptive websites.
+This scheme is presented as an alert from McAfee, a global computer security software company, however, the "TROJAN Error Code 0xdc2dgewc" scam is in no way associated with McAfee, LLC.
 The scheme claims that users' devices are infected and urges them to call the provided number.
-It must be emphasized that no webpage can scan visitors' systems, hence any that claim to do so and/or detect threats/issues present - are scams.
-Trusting a tech support scam endangers not only device integrity but user safety as well.
-Most users access deceptive pages via mistyped URLs, redirects caused by intrusive advertisements or by PUAs (Potentially Unwanted Applications).
-This software does not need explicit user consent to be installed onto systems; therefore, users may be unaware of its presence.
+No web page can scan visitors' systems, and hence any that claim to do so and/or detect threats/issues present, are scams.
+Trusting a tech support scam endangers device integrity and user safety.
+Most people access deceptive web pages via mistyped URLs, redirects caused by intrusive advertisements or by Potentially Unwanted Applications (PUAs).
+This software does not need explicit user consent to be installed onto systems and, therefore, users may be unaware of its presence.

 When a site promoting the "TROJAN Error Code 0xdc2dgewc" scam is accessed, it presents visitors with multiple pop-up windows.
-Some of them are disguised as ongoing system scan windows, threat detection warnings and lastly - a summary of the fake scan.
-The last pop-up states that users' device is supposedly infected.
+Some of them are disguised as ongoing system scan windows, threat detection warnings and, lastly, a summary of the fake scan.
+The last pop-up states that the user's device is supposedly infected.
 The detected threat is identified as "TROJAN Error Code 0xdc2dgewc".
-The message in the window also informs visitors that this requires immediate attention and if their computer is unprotected - it is at risk of various virus and malware infections.
-To address the nonexistent issues, the scam instructs users to call the "McAfee Helpline".
-As mentioned in the introduction, the information provided by this scheme is false.
-Hence, the allegedly detected threats are fake and the device was not scanned by the website.
+The message in the window also informs visitors that this requires immediate attention and, if their computer is unprotected, it is at risk of various virus and malware infections.
+To address the [nonexistent] issues, the scam instructs users to call the "McAfee Helpline".
+As mentioned, the information provided by this scheme is false.
+The allegedly detected threats are fake and the device was not scanned by the website.
 Technical support scams operate in different ways and can lead to likewise varied problems.
-The fraudulent "helplines" promoted by such schemes are often presented as "toll-free", however that is seldom the case.
+The fraudulent "helplines" promoted by such schemes are often presented as "toll-free", however, this is seldom the case.
 Scammers typically attempt to gain access to the callers' computers.
-Once the devices are accessed, the criminals can uninstall genuine anti-virus tools, offer fake ones (which can be disguised as legitimate, existing cyber security products), download sensitive/compromising content stored on the system and/or infect it with malware (e.g. trojans, ransomware, etc.).
-To elaborate on how and why some of these actions are taken - system protection software can be removed so that it would not detect unwanted applications (e.g. fake anti-virus tools) or real malicious programs, infiltrated into the system by the scammers themselves.
-Fraudulent system cleaning/optimization tools require activation (i.e. purchase) to perform the advertised functions, yet remain nonoperational after activation.
+Once the devices are accessed, the criminals can uninstall genuine anti-virus tools, offer fake ones (which can be disguised as legitimate, existing cyber security products), download sensitive/compromising content stored on the system and/or infect it with malware (e.g. Trojans, ransomware, etc.).
+To elaborate on how and why some of these actions are taken, system protection software can be removed so that it would not detect unwanted applications (e.g. fake anti-virus tools) or real malicious programs, infiltrated into the system by the scammers themselves.
+Fraudulent system cleaning/optimization tools require activation (i.e. purchase) to perform the advertised functions, and yet remain nonoperational after activation.
 Remote Access Trojans (RATs) are a common choice of malware for tech support scammers, as this malicious software ensures stealthy and potentially indefinite remote access and control over an infected system.
-There are several methods that scammers use to obtain vulnerable information, e.g. they can trick victims into providing it themselves, request it to be entered via phishing websites, extract it from the compromised device, and so on.
-Information of interest includes: names, addresses, telephone numbers, emails, banking account and credit card details, etc. The "services" that scammers offer can be extraordinarily expensive, and their "help" is at best - worthless and damaging at worst.
-Furthermore, it is not uncommon for successfully scammed victims to be targeted repeatedly.
-Therefore, by trusting "TROJAN Error Code 0xdc2dgewc" (or similar scams) - users risk experiencing system infections, financial losses, severe privacy issues and even identity theft.
+There are several methods that scammers use to obtain vulnerable information.
+For example, they can trick victims into providing it themselves, request it to be entered via phishing websites, extract it from the compromised device, and so on.
+Information of interest includes names, addresses, telephone numbers, emails, banking account and credit card details, etc. The "services" that scammers offer can be extraordinarily expensive, and their "help" is at best worthless and damaging at worst.
+Furthermore, successfully scammed victims are often targeted repeatedly.
+Therefore, by trusting "TROJAN Error Code 0xdc2dgewc" (or similar scams), users risk experiencing system infections, financial losses, severe privacy issues and even identity theft.

-Rogue redirects to various untrustworthy or malicious webpages can be caused by PUAs.
-However, these apps can have different abilities and these features can be in varied combinations.
-Adware-types deliver intrusive advertisements, which diminish the browsing quality and redirect to dangerous sites.
-Additionally, some of the delivered ads can be triggered (by being clicked) to execute scripts to stealthily download/install software.
-Browser hijackers are another type of PUAs, they operate by making modifications to browser settings in order to promote illegitimate search engines.
-What is more, most PUAs have data tracking abilities that are used to spy on browsing activity and to collect sensitive information extracted from it.
-Data of interest includes: browsing and search engine histories, IP addresses, geolocations and other personally identifiable information.
-The gathered data is then monetized by being shared with and/or sold to third parties (potentially, cyber criminals).
+Rogue redirects to various untrusted or malicious web pages can be caused by PUAs, however, these apps can have different capabilities and these features can be in varied combinations.
+Adware-types deliver intrusive advertisements, which diminish the browsing experience and redirect to dangerous sites.
+Additionally, some of the delivered ads can be triggered (when clicked) to execute scripts to stealthily download/install software.
+Browser hijackers are another type of PUA, which operate by making modifications to browser settings to promote bogus search engines.
+Furthermore, most PUAs have data tracking capabilities that are used to monitor browsing activity and to collect sensitive information extracted from it.
+Data of interest includes browsing and search engine histories, IP addresses, geolocations and other personally identifiable information.
+The gathered data is then monetized by sharing with and/or selling to third parties (potentially, cyber criminals).
 To ensure device and user safety, all suspicious applications and browser extensions/plug-ins must be eliminated immediately upon detection.